MassTransit/MassTransit/docs/usage/containers/README.md

 <<< @/docs/code/containers/MicrosoftContainerAddConsumerEndpoint.cs

-When the endpoint is configured after the _AddConsumer_ method, the configuration overrides then endpoint configuration in the consumer definition.
+When the endpoint is configured after the _AddConsumer_ method, the configuration then overrides the endpoint configuration in the consumer definition.
 However, it cannot override the `EndpointName` if it is specified in the constructor.
 The order of precedence for endpoint naming is explained below.

 1. Specifying `EndpointName = "submit-order-extreme"` in the constructor which cannot be overridden